-- Resources should be allocated towards developing resources that provide better information about existing play spaces - There are no accessible, inclusive play opportunities in the Shire and works are required to better provide accessible, inclusive parks and play spaces with paths, furniture. amenities and play elements that are usable by families and people with a disability - Planning for the development of and upgrades to play spaces should consider all aspects of the space including fencing, entry points, paths, furniture, amenities and play elements - There is no consistency in provision of amenities between play spaces - There is significant need to update most play spaces not just because of the aging infrastructure but the need to address the design on a whole of park level not just the play equipment - There is a need for better park design attention to the design of the whole park rather than just the play equipment; more trees, vegetation, amenity, and plant species selection that provides play materials and visual interest - Few spaces have paths.
-Paths are crucial in access and inclusion and benefit a variety of groups, and extend play - There is a general lack of diversity and play value in play spaces - There are few options that cater for older children and teenagers - Options for younger children are also limited, with few items designed for role play/pretend play
+- Resources should be allocated towards providing better information about existing play spaces. - There are no accessible, inclusive play opportunities in the Shire and works are required to better provide accessible, inclusive parks and play spaces with paths, furniture, amenities and play elements that are usable by families and people with a disability. - Planning for the development of and upgrades to play spaces should consider all aspects of the space including fencing, entry points, paths, furniture, amenities and play elements. - There is no consistency in provision of amenities between play spaces. - There is significant need to update most play spaces not just because of the aging infrastructure but the need to address the design on a 'whole of park' level - not just the play equipment. - There is a need for better overall park design that addresses more than just the play equipment and considers more shade, in addition to tree planting and vegetation that offers play opportunities and adds to the visual interest. - Few spaces have paths which are crucial features that enhance access and inclusion and benefit a variety of groups. - There is a general lack of diversity and play value in play spaces, and few options that cater for older children and teenagers.
+Options for younger children are also limited, with few items designed for role play/pretend play.